zyzshishui/miles/docs/en/examples/qwen3-4B.md

    --over-sampling-batch-size 64 \
 ```

 In this case, the sampling process will directly sample 64 prompts, with 8 samples per prompt.
-Since slime performs asynchronous sampling internally, we will receive the 8 responses for each prompt sequentially.
+Since miles performs asynchronous sampling internally, we will receive the 8 responses for each prompt sequentially.
 Upon receiving the responses, the function specified by `dynamic_sampling_filter_path` is used for filtering.
 If the samples pass the filter, these 8 data points are kept; otherwise, they are discarded.
 The function in the example checks if the rewards for the samples are not all identical (i.e., not all correct or all incorrect):

 ```python
 def check_reward_nonzero_std(args, samples: list[Sample], **kwargs):